-where $c>0$ is the modulus of $u^{\rho,\nu',-,*}_i$ at the origin.
-Here, recall that we adjusted the viscosity parameter $\nu'$ in order to have a simple viscosity extension of the time transformed equation.
-For the increments $\delta u^{\rho,\nu',-,*}_i$ we have the classical representation
+where $c>0$ is the modulus of $u^{\rho,\nu,-,*}_i$ at the origin.
+Here, recall that we adjusted the coreesponding viscosity parameter $\nu'$ in order to have a simple viscosity extension of the time transformed equation.
+We have $u^{\rho,\nu,-,*,e}_{i}(0,.)=h^{\rho,e}_i(.)$, where the later function denotes the transformed data trivially extended to the whole of ${\mathbb R}^D$.
+Hence we have the value function representation